 To start off, there are basically two types of aging skin: intrinsic and extrinsic.
-Intrinsic skin goes through the basic process of aging regardless of skin care regimen or prevention.
+Intrinsic skin goes through the basic process of aging regardless of skincare regimen or prevention.
 It is your genetic rate of aging.
 The collagen in your skin decreases naturally at about 1% per year after age 20 and melanocytes decrease about 10% per decade.
 Estrogen starts declining in your 30’s, as well as elastin and hyaluronic acid.
 Cell turnover begins to slow as well.
-All of these combined means that your skin starts to lose some its color, some of its regenerative properties and some of its fullness.
+All of these combined mean that your skin starts to lose some its color, some of its regenerative properties and some of its fullness.

 Short of cosmetic surgery, there is nothing you can do to completely stop aging at the cellular level.
 But, by combatting the extrinsic factors that make aging so evident, it is possible to meet your golden age with impeccable skin.

 How can I manage the effects of aging skin?

 Of course, there are the golden three: prevent UV damage, drink tons of water, and sleep.
 Besides those, though, there are a few other tips to help combat the existing damage as well as preventing more damage.

 UV damage greatly impacts the elastic fibers in the skin.
 To combat this, keep a diet rich in Vitamin C and Protein as well as eating a rainbow of vegetables daily.
 Also, use a mask high in silicon dioxide.
 Most creams that contain collagen are too large at the cellular level to penetrate to where it is needed.
 Silica is a building block of collagen and penetrates effectively in order to help repair the breakdown of fibers that UV exposure causes.